NHLBI/lit_python_toobox/README.md

 make pip
 ```

+> ⚠️ **Note:** We recommend installing via mamba instead of conda, as it has faster performance when handling Cuda-related packages.
+Feel free to replace all instances of `mamba` with `conda` inside the Makefile if you would prefer to use conda.

 ### Troubleshooting

 This repository was developed and tested on systems with NVIDIA GPUs.
 If you are installing on a CPU-only system or one without CUDA support, remove the following GPU-specific dependencies from `environment.yaml`: